 |March||→ Impacc Stove training centre set up in Ethiopia|

 |→ Onboard new ventures|

 |→ Create and test impact model|

-Your donation creates jobs and prospects for people who currently live off less than $2 per day.
+Your Christmas donation helps African startups create jobs and perspectives for people currently living off less than $2 a day.